Hawaiideveloper/Infastructure-as-Code-Sample_Env/Kubernetes/README.md

 ## Where to get Kubernetes
 Kubernetes is a free software that is highly distributed for Linux, Windows, and macOS.
 [Download your perspective version of Kubernetes](https://kubernetes.io/docs/tasks/tools/)

+Or...

+READ this issue and begin trying out Kubernetes' minikube that does everything an enterprise environment does, but save you money, time, and resources for a dev environemnt to practice on, and trust me...
+It has everthing that an API server and its workers would normally have on it.
+Read more [here](https://github.com/Hawaiideveloper/Infastructure-as-Code-Sample_Env/issues/32)

 ## How does it work

 A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one worker node.